tailoringexpert/platform/tailoringexpert-security/README.md

 # tailoringexpert-security

-Default security configuration of tailoringexpert plattform without using any identity manager like e.g. Keycloak.
+Default security configuration of tailoringexpert platform without using any identity manager like e.g. Keycloak.